-Jason spends part of his time as a Postdoctoral Associate in Linguistics, where he investigates variation in sentence structure across speakers of North American English through the Yale Grammatical Diversity Project.
+Jason is an alumnus of Yale’s Graduate School of Arts and Sciences, where he earned his PhD in linguistics.
 His dissertation research on the structure of questions in Shona, a Bantu language spoken in Zimbabwe, was profiled in the GSAS Newsletter after he won the 1st Place Student Abstract Award from the Linguistic Society of America.
+Upon graduation, Jason spent part of his time as a postdoctoral associate in linguistics, investigating variation in sentence structure across speakers of North American English through the Yale Grammatical Diversity Project.

 In addition to his graduate degrees from Yale, Jason holds a BA in linguistics and music from the University of Rochester, where he studied voice at the Eastman School of Music.
 He continues to sing as a member of the Yale Camerata and Chamber Chorus.